FAQs

 Connect With Us

 You can find contact information for your UD admission counselor on our Meet Your Counselor webpage.
 All emails sent to our main email address, admissions@udel.edu, will also find their way to the appropriate staff member.
 Likewise, if you would like to add new counseling or teaching staff to our mailing list, please fill out this form.
-The UD admissions team wishes you all the best for a successful school year.
+The UD admissions team wishes you a fantastic summer!